PeterFelixNguyen/ForestFireSimulation/README.md

 10. Dynamic weather (rng or God-mode).
 11. Map editor and map loader.
 12. [DONE] If burning and nearbyTrees added, remove from list of burning trees (or have two sets of burning trees: new burning trees and old burning trees.
+13. Add a skip button to skip to next instance of a click (Replay Mode)
+14. Add seek feature and a timer display
+15. Status of map: remaining trees, number of trees on fire, number of trees on map, dead trees.
+15. [In-progress] allow unlimited replay of the same replay
+16. Save map replays (requires original map).

 # Links that helped me
 1. http://content.gpwiki.org/index.php/Java:Tutorials:VolatileImage